I'm not sure I would have ever discovered Mind Mapping® if not for my kids.

 I often use mapping for home projects.
 Using maps to plan our family get aways helps me remember all those pesky little details.
 Things like medicines we may need, maps, flashlights, etc. Try using a map for your next trip.
 You will be sure to find it handy and helpful.

-For some great examples of computerized maps, visit Mindomo.
+For some great examples of online mind mapping visit Mindomo.

 Yes!!
 Click Here and Learn How to Make Creative Flash Cards that actually work!